Understanding The Power of Money and Resources

 The Power Of Money

-In economic terms, money is the ultimate power because ‘money buys goods.’
+In economic terms, money is the ultimate power, because ‘money buys goods’.
 In a market economy, you can get anything if you pay the price – and have the money.

-God, the wealthy Creator, created humans in His image as wealthy creators.
+God the wealthy Creator created humans in His image as wealthy creators.
 To rule on Earth in our creative space.

 God Elohim.
-Meaning: God, great, judge, and mighty.
-God is the self-existent one and the Creator of all.
+Meaning; God, great, judge, and mighty.
+God is the self-existent one, and the creator of all.

-“I am Alpha and Omega, the beginning and the ending,” saith the Lord, which is, and which was, and which is to come, the Almighty.”
+“I am Alpha and Omega, the beginning and the ending. saith the Lord, which is, and which was, and which is to come, the Almighty.”
 All that is in life (except iniquity) – is from God.
 (Revelation 1:8 ESV)

 That’s why Jesus says you can’t serve both God and money.